-The Nuffield Australia National Conference is the highlight of the Nuffield calendar.
-It’s a flagship event, offering a meeting point for Scholars, Investors and the broader agriculture industry who are all encouraged to attend.
+Our Nuffield Australia National Conference is the highlight of the Nuffield calendar.
+Our flagship event offers a meeting point for Scholars, Investors and the broader agriculture industry who are all encouraged to attend.

 The program will provide in-depth insights into Australian and global agriculture along with a detailed look at agriculture in Queensland.
 In addition to more than 25 Nuffield Scholars presenting the findings of their scholarship research, there will be a broad array of other speakers focusing on the conference theme.

-Over 25 Scholars will present the findings of their scholarship studies, and themes include:
+Over 25 Scholars will present the findings of their scholarship studies, and topics include:

 Partner with us at our 2019 National Conference!